ravendb/docs/Documentation/2.0/Raven.Documentation.Pages/studio/multi-database.markdown

 In order to get to the system databases settings you have to first select it from the Databases page and the click on the cog wheel button next to the RavenDB logo.
 ![Databases Fig 14](Images/studio_databases_14.PNG)
 In here you have 3 sections.
-Periodic Backup is the same as it is for any database and is explained in the Bundles section //TODO: Link
+Periodic Backup is the same as it is for any database and is explained in the Bundles section.

 ### Api Keys
 In here you can set privileged access to databases.